nominetresearch/microbit-networking-book-python/twowayunicast/twowayunicast.md

 ---------

 !!! attention "Exercise 1"
 	Extend your Ping program to send automatically more than one *Ping* message.
 	Test it with 10 *Pings*.
 Calculate the average round-trip time of these Ping messages.

 !!! attention "Exercise 2"
 	The Ping program reports the round-trip-time.
-What if you wanted to calculate the time the message took one-way?
+What if you wanted to calculate the time the message took one way?
 Is it possible to calculate one-way times?
 	In other words, is it possible to calculate how long it takes to send a message from the sender to the receiver?
 How long the messages take from the receiver to the sender?